Petroware/NpdIo-Public/README.md

 NPD I/O access data through HTTP.
 As the URL for each data type may change over time, they can be provided explicitly by the client.

-As of October 2019 the correct URLs for each NPD data type is as follows:
+As of January 2021 the correct URLs for each NPD data type is as follows:

 | Data type                   | URL                    |
 |-----------------------------|------------------------|